mulshankar/CarND-MPC-Project/README.md

 ## Latency

 In real world, there is always some latency in response time of actuators.
 One of the strong suites of the MPC algorithm is the fact that this latency can be seamlessly integrated into the control structure.
 In this case, a latency of 100 milliseconds is assumed.
 The states are estimated using the motion model over the next 100 milliseconds.
 This estimated state is then passed over to the MPC algorithm to calculate the optimized actuations at the next time step.
-The code below implements this latency concept for this project.
+The code below handles the actuator latency for this project.

 ```
 //Before calculating delta and accel via MPC, predict states at latency dt